The Future of Brand-Influencer Partnerships

 Much of the benefit of branded content on Instagram comes from the content creator or influencer.
 Or, more specifically, his or her audience.

 When at its greatest effect, branded content can be the product of a brand partnering with a content creator whose values and audience overlap with those of the brand.
-A recent example of this is fitness influencer Elizabeth Akinwale creating branded content for health and wellness education company ISSA.
+A recent example of this is fitness influencer Elizabeth Akinwale creating branded content for the health and wellness education company ISSA.

 Although the content wouldn’t exist without the content creator, the brand, company, or business still plays a major role.
 Remember, the brand “influences” the content, which means the brand guides the content creator or influencer in the creation of branded content.
 Because even though brand partners often want the creator to showcase his or her own unique style, they must also remain aware of being on-brand and potential ROI (return on investment).